cottsak/hammerprojectdotcom/_posts/2023-03-02-deleting-microservices.markdown

 # Ideally, you might want to consider going back to a monolithic app

-Not because I like the term "monolith", but because it's the simplest wat to describe where an architecture should begin most of the time.
+Not because I like the term "monolith", but because it's the simplest way to describe where an architecture should begin most of the time.
 It's [considered fairly safe to start with a monolithic app](https://www.martinfowler.com/bliki/MonolithFirst.html) and go from there.
 Soon chaos kicks in and you need to organise your code.
 But if you hire experienced engineers, they can show you and your team how to do this.
 It's not rocket surgery - half of the web is built on monolithic web applications like ages ago and many of them scale just fine.

 So maybe your architecture evolves to extract distinct services that you can actually develop and deploy independently.
 You can even scale them separately too - cos everyone has scaling problems when they start out right? 😉